 General Public – from hosting charity events to public tours and support for media outlets towards educational programming, we like to use every open spot in our schedule to contribute beyond our research mandate.
 While we cannot guarantee availability, we welcome all ideas and requests so please contact us.

-Our facilities span a wide range of equipment and the associated cost varies greatly depending on project complexity (as a combination of all required equipment and personnel) and experiment setup vs execution time.
-A cost estimate will be provided as soon as we have a chance to discuss the particularities of your project.
+Our facilities span a wide range of equipment and the associated cost varies greatly depending on project complexity (as a combination of all required equipment and personnel), experiment setup, model fabrication, execution time, etc. A cost estimate will be provided as soon as we have a chance to discuss the specifics of your project.

 Users from Canadian academic institutions, registered non-profit organizations, indigenous groups, and government agencies will be invoiced following the delivery of results.
 The charged fees are at cost.